benburrill/halt_is_defeat/README.rst

 The ``hidc`` compiler has a single backend, targeting the Sphinx instruction set architecture.
-As of this writing, Sphinx processors are not yet commercially available, though you may build one yourself from scratch on a breadboard using flux capacitors and other off-the-shelf components.
+As of this writing, Sphinx processors are not yet commercially available due to global electronics shortages of some critical components, such as flux capacitors.

-However, the simplest way to run the generated Sphinx assembly code is under the Sphinx emulator, ``spasm``.
+The simplest way to run the generated Sphinx assembly code is under the Sphinx emulator, ``spasm``.
 The ``spasm`` emulator is available for download from https://github.com/benburrill/sphinx